Knowledge Hub

 What key things do I need to consider before executing a roll-up merger?

 One of the first things to consider if you’re thinking about a roll-up merger is whether you understand the market sector you’re targeting.
 The most successful roll-ups have been in fragmented sectors with no real dominant players.
 Highly regulated sectors can offer attractive pickings when market conditions change.
-For example, Covid-19 has given rise to the emergence of small companies offering testing and track-and-trace technology.
-Consolidating smaller companies in this market could offer opportunities for a successful roll-up merger.
+For example, the Covid-19 pandemic gave rise to the emergence of small companies offering testing products, offering opportunities for successful roll-up mergers.

-A second thing to consider is whether you have a proven formula for extracting value from the merger.
-You’ll need a plan to consolidate employees, management structures, assets, sales channels and IT.
+You also need a proven formula for extracting value from the merger, and a clear plan to consolidate employees, management structures, assets, sales channels and IT.
 As with franchise businesses, a tried and tested process-driven approach is the best guarantee of success.
-You’ll need a great deal of organisational discipline to maximise your chances.
+You’ll need a organisational discipline to maximise your chances.

 How can I finance a roll-up acquisition?